substrait-io/substrait-python/CONTRIBUTING.md

 ## Antlr grammar

 Substrait uses antlr grammar to derive output types of extension functions.
-Make sure java is installed and ANTLR_JAR environment variable is set.
-Take a look at .devcontainer/Dockerfile for example setup.
+Make sure java is installed and antlr, by using running `make setup-antlr`.

 ```
 make antlr